Poultry farming: Free-run

 Instead of keeping them in cages, free-run laying hens roam freely within an enclosed barn.
 This type of housing also provides enrichment for the hens, including nesting boxes and perches that are often located along the floor of the barn.
 Many believe that this type of housing is better for the bird than any caging system, but it has its disadvantages, too.
 Due to the increase in activity of the birds, dust levels tend to elevate and the air quality decreases.
 When air quality drops, so does production as this compromises the health and welfare of both birds and their caretakers.

 Organic

-In organic egg-laying systems, chickens are also free-range.
-Organic systems are based upon restrictions on the routine use of synthetic yolk colourants, in-feed or in-water medications, other food additives and synthetic amino acids, and a lower stocking density and smaller group sizes.
-The Soil Association standards used to certify organic flocks in the UK, indicate a maximum outdoors stocking density of 1,000 birds per hectare and a maximum of 2,000 hens in each poultry house.
+In organic systems in the US, organic management starts with the selection of the livestock and should begin "no later than the second day of life".
+Organic poultry production requires organic management in nutrition, preventative health care, living conditions, handling/processing, and record keeping.
+The Soil Association standards used to certify organic flocks in the UK indicate a maximum outdoors stocking density of 1,000 birds per hectare and a maximum of 2,000 hens in each poultry house.
 In the UK, organic laying hens are not routinely beak-trimmed.